Samsung/tizen-docs/docs/guides/web/text-input/text-input-cover-w.md

 - Tizen 2.3.1 and Higher for Wearable
 - Tizen 4.0 and Higher for TV

-The text input features introduce how you can provide customized keyboards, and define keyboard commands to trigger specific actions.
+The text input and voice features introduce how you can provide customized keyboards and voice commands.
+You can also define keyboard commands to trigger specific actions and voice commands to allow the user to control the Web application with their voice.

-You can use the following text input features in your Web applications:
+You can use the following text input and voice features in your Web applications:

 - [IME Application](./text-input/input-method-w.md) **in wearable applications only**